azab246/Mushroom/README.md

 ## Notes
 A FFMPEG Static Build File Will Be Downloaded At The First App Launch

-The App Uses [FFMPEG](https://ffmpeg.org/) To Handle YouTube Progressive Streams Which Is The Method That The App Uses For All Video Downloads
+The App Uses [FFMPEG](https://ffmpeg.org/) To Handle YouTube DASH Streams Which Is The Method That The App Uses For All Video Downloads

 <br><br>